-DHCD Use Only ☐ Submit a list of current board members with names, addresses and places of employment with the low-income representatives and public sector representatives identified (Page Number) AND ☐ Submit a signed certification from each low-income representative attesting that they meet the criteria as low-income OR have met the criteria as an individual that lives in a neighborhood that is less than 51% low-to-moderate income OR have been elected as representative of a low-income neighborhood group (Page Number(s)) and provide proof of low-income.
-Adequate Deficient
+DHCD Use Only

+Submit a list of current board members with Adequate Deficient

+names, addresses and places of employment

+with the low-income representatives and public

+sector representatives identified

+(Page Number)

+AND

+Submit a signed certification from each low-

+income representative attesting that they meet

+the criteria as low-income OR have met the

+criteria as an individual who lives in a

+neighborhood that is less than 51% low-to-

+moderate income OR have been elected as

+representative of a low-income neighborhood

+group (Page Number(s)) and provide

+proof of low-income.
+See board form in this

+application.

 - 1. Board Representation.
 The Board should have at least one representative for each geographic area to be served by the CHDO.
-Board member representing 1/3 low income or in a low income neighborhood must provide proof of income and/or proof of residency in a low income neighborhood defined by HUD. - 2.
+Board member representing one-third (1/3) low-income or in a low income neighborhood must provide proof of income and/or proof of residency in a low-income neighborhood defined by HUD. - 2.
 Stability.
 There should be stability/continuity of board members over the last several years. - 3.
 Development Oversight.
 The Board should have a committee structure or other means of overseeing planning and development. - 4.
 Board Skills.
 The Board members should have professional skills directly relevant to housing development.
 For example, real estate, legal, architectural, planning, construction, finance and management experience are all professional skills that are relevant to housing development. - 5.
 Decision-Making.
 The Board should demonstrate the ability to make timely decisions using an appropriate process.